Welcome to Minecraft University!

 I felt like I was playing Call of Duty on hard where I would try to do the same action over and over with a slight variation in an attempt to progress further.
 I would spawn, try to find my dropped inventory, fight off what was still in the area, and hope to get back to our "base" to store the mined materials.
 We did this on repeat, slowly progressing outwards with different materials and tools.
 While my brother turned to the mines to get ores to make better tools, weapons, and armor, I started to cut down trees and experimented with building.
 When he finally emerged with iron ore, coal, and stone, I created a multi-room building for us to store everything.
 He couldn’t believe how quickly I learned the game.
 Within a week, we moved from the infamous dirt hut to a stone, wood, and wool castle with multiple floors and intricate (far too confusing) hallways.
 Within weeks, the castle became more refined, the tunnels became sprawling mines, and defensive hills became towers.
 I learned how to effectively mine materials, what order to craft things in, and how to make structures look less square.
 I engaged in the community forums asking for advice and eventually giving advice as the game exploded in popularity.
 Minecraft became my new favorite digital experience.

 I don't remember exactly when, but I introduced Minecraft to my then girlfriend (now wife).
 She wasn't much of a gamer outside of Nintendo games or the occasional (at the time) ios game.
-I want to say it was Spring 2012 when I finally got her to actually sit down and play it.
+I want to say it was Summer 2012 when I finally got her to actually sit down and play it.
 It took her a while to get used to the controls, but once she got it, she couldn't be stopped.
 I loved to build and she loved to mine so we worked really well together.
 We had many different worlds in both survival and creative mode, but our first serious survival world started with the release of Minecraft on the Xbox One in Spring 2015.
 Six years later, we still play in this world on occasion.

 This new world was called "Fire and BLOOD," inspired by our love of Game of Thrones.
 Aleesa started the game under her name, making her Player One.
 The day we started the world, we invited my brother to play remotely (we moved to Ypsilanti, Michigan for graduate school) and we started the way we always started: I made a dirt hut.
 We started in a dense forest with a single large mushroom.
 I cut down trees while Aleesa and my brother started to mine.
 I used the trees to make chests, fences, and an open covering next to the dirt hut so we could store everything.
 We were playing on peaceful (no enemies) so we were a bit more cavalier about our starting, but it worked for the three of us.
 We only played two sessions with my brother, but Aleesa and I really made the place our own.
 I cleared a large area of trees to discover we were close to a large body of water.
 I built a larger underground area to organize and store our blocks.
 Aleesa created long and elaborate mines and found diamonds early on.
 We quickly outgrew our place and I started to build a large structure above ground.
 Eventually, we created towers that had staircases to our underground mines; pens for animals; and a large wall surrounding our creations.
 By the end of the next summer, we had a large mansion, intricate underground facilities, minecart tracks to distant structures, and hundreds of hours into our world.
 Although things have slowed down with us playing due to the PhD, we have kept a healthy relationships in and around Minecraft.
 It has become an identifying aspect of our relationship, leading us to get tattoos in 2018 and a Minecraft inspired baby announcement.